pzivich/Delicatessen/docs/Built-in Equations.rst

     obs_vals = [1, 2, 1, 4, 1, 4, 2, 4, 2, 3]

-The mean-variance estimating equation can be implemented as follows (remember the wrapper function!)
+The mean-variance estimating equation can be implemented as follows

 .. code::